jumaluwati/dnac/Add template to a network profile/README.md

 # Cisco DNA Center Automation Scripts

-This repository contains three Python scripts designed to interact with Cisco DNA Center.
+This repository contains three Python scripts designed to interact with Cisco DNA Center (version 2.3.5.5).
 These scripts are used to fetch template and network profile IDs and then assign a template to a network profile.
+The scripts use a separate configuration file to manage credentials.

 ## Overview

 1. **[templateID.py](./templateID.py)**: Fetches template IDs and related data from Cisco DNA Center.
 2. **[networkProfileID.py](./networkProfileID.py)**: Retrieves network profile IDs and related data.
 3. **[AssignTemplateToProfile.py](./AssignTemplateToProfile.py)**: Uses the IDs obtained from the first two scripts to assign a template to a network profile.
+4. **[config.py](./config.py)**: Contains configuration settings and credentials used by the other scripts.

 ## Prerequisites